 The Holy House of Mercy is established by the first Bishop of Macau in 1569 and the institution was modeled after one of the most prominent and oldest charitable organizations in Portugal.
 They are responsible for founding the first western style medical clinic and several social welfare structures that still function to this day.

 The church, connected to the Brotherhood of Our Lady of the Rosary, is founded in 1587 and it was here that the first Portuguese newspaper was published on Chinese soil.
-The bell tower at the back of the building has been modified into a small Museum of Sacred Art exhibiting a collection of around 300 artifacts.
+The bell tower at the back of the building has been modified into a small Museum of Sacred Art exhibiting a collection of around 300 artefacts.

 Streets & Alleyways